 Accessibility in Canvas

 Canvas content can easily be made accessible.
 This workshop will provide hands-on instruction on how to make course content accessible in the Rich Content Editor and use the built-in accessibility checker.
 No prior knowledge is needed.

-Arc: Video Publishing & Communication Tool for Canvas
+Canvas Studio (formerly Arc): Video Publishing & Communication Tool for Canvas

 This hands-on, instructor-led session provides an overview of Canvas, UNF’s learning management system.
 Instructors learn about the Canvas interface and how to create content, assignments, quizzes, and discussions.
 Mobile apps, student tracking, and grade management are also covered.

 In this workshop, instructors learn about options for using the Canvas Gradebook.
 Best practices for providing feedback on assignments and quizzes are covered, as well as creating, editing, and attaching Rubrics to assignments in Canvas.

 This workshop provides participants with a basic understanding of how to create accessible Word, Powerpoint, and PDF documents.
 No prior knowledge is needed

 Creating Accessible Documents (Intermediate)

 After completion of the Introduction to Creatin Accessible Documents training, participants have the opportunity to register in the intermediate class.
 This hands-on learning experience walks participants through the accessibility tools available, allows for the revision of content, and furthers the understanding of course content accessibility.